jotak/mipod/README.md

     * Next song in playlist
 * GET /mpd/prev
     * Previous song in playlist
-* GET /mpd/load/:path
-    * DEPRECATED Load a playlist (use POST "add" or "play" instead)
 * GET /mpd/volume/:value
     * Set the volume (from 0 to 100)
 * GET /mpd/repeat/:enabled